FALCON HEIGHTS, Minn. — “Healthy State Fair fun since 2001!”

 Vireo’s team of more than 400 employees, led by scientists, engineers, and cultivation experts, is focused on efficiency and the creation of best-in-class products, while driving scientific innovation within the cannabis industry and developing meaningful intellectual property.

-RISE is more than a dispensary with high quality, tested, medical cannabis products on its shelves.
+RISE Medical Cannabis is more than a dispensary with high quality, tested, medical cannabis products on its shelves.
 RISE is a destination where well-being is approached with a rounded perspective and a human touch.
-RISE dispensaries serving Minnesota Medical patients are open in Eagan, Hibbing, St. Cloud, St. Paul, Mankato, and Willmar.
+RISE dispensaries serving patients in the Minnesota Medical Cannabis program are open in Eagan, Hibbing, St. Cloud, Saint Paul, Mankato, New Hope, and Willmar.

 Bluestone Physician Services is an innovative primary care practice, delivering on-site care to patients living in Assisted Living and Memory Care Communities as well as those with disabilities in both residential and community settings.
 Providing care since 2006 for chronically ill, elderly, and disabled individuals, Bluestone is Minnesota's leading on-site primary medical care provider.
 Bluestone will be offering free memory screenings and information about dementia and Alzheimer’s disease.